About the Plenary Session

 Time: 1:30 PM – 4:30 PM

-Location: Sidney J. Marcus Auditorium
+Location: Sidney J. Marcus Auditorium, Georgia World Congress Center, Level 4

 1:30 PM – 2:00 PM

-- Plenary Introduction by Jin Wang, APEC 2025 Program Chair
+- Plenary Introduction: by Jin Wang, APEC 2025 Program Chair

 Plenary Presentations